Promoting British values

 The school uses strategies within the National curriculum and beyond to secure such outcomes for children.
 The examples that follow show some of the many ways Aureus Primary School seeks to embed British values.

 We will have a School Council represented by children from year 1 through to year 6 and all are elected democratically each academic year.
-In our first year, the principle of democracy will be explored through our topic based curriculum.
+In our first year, the principle of democracy is explored through our topic based curriculum.
 As the school grows pupils in year 6 will have the opportunity to apply for and become prefects for the school year.
 Their roles will include taking on roles of responsibility for the wider school, including doing tours of the school for new parents, supporting younger children at lunchtime and play time, helping in the school office delivering messages.
 The principle of democracy is explored further through our topic based curriculum.

 We will also have an annual questionnaire for children on a variety of topics.
 The results will then be fed back to leadership and staff where actions are created to respond to the children’s views.